 - The Fostering service provides a dedicated telephone line for carers out of office hours.
 This is continuously staffed by qualified fostering social workers, on a rota basis.
 It provides an advice and consultation service. - Carers can access the Children and Young People's departments out of hours emergency service (Careline) where necessary, for support and advice, for instance when a child goes missing.
 New guidance has been issued to all Foster Carers regarding the procedure to follow and forms to complete when a child goes missing from their care. - The Children and Young People's department funds dedicated time from a qualified clinical psychologist, to offer advice and support to foster carers and their foster children.
-This service is based at the Derby City Children's hospital.
-The psychologist also offers information and training sessions to foster carers in relation to identified need.
+The psychologist also offers information and training sessions to foster carers in relation to identified need. - The Leopold Street Therapeutic Unit offers counselling/direct work to children and young people with needs arising from abuse or attachment difficulties, and advice and support to foster carers and adoptive parents.
+This service is being developed in collaboration with Health and will form the new Emotional Health and Wellbeing Service from the 1.10.2016. - The Education of Looked After Children team supports carers in matters relating to their child's attendance and support in school. - Carers can request financial assistance to buy a larger vehicle, or an extension of their home, to help them care for a number of foster children.

-- The Leopold Street Therapeutic Unit offers counselling to children and young people with needs arising from abuse or attachment difficulties, and advice and support to foster carers. - The Education of Looked After Children team supports carers in matters relating to their child's attendance and support in school. - Carers can request financial assistance to buy a larger vehicle, or an extension of their home, to help them care for a number of foster children. - A designated nurse for looked after children provides advice and support to foster carers, to enhance their ability to promote the health of the foster children they care for.
+- A designated nurse for looked after children provides advice and support to foster carers, to enhance their ability to promote the health of the foster children they care for.
 All looked after children have a 6 monthly health assessment. - Any foster carers who are employees of Derby City Council are entitled to additional leave to enable them to attend fostering related meetings etc.